 The California Fire Foundation has a committed staff team that establishes and executes the strategic plan, policies and initiatives of the California Fire Foundation.

 Rick Martinez has over forty years in public safety service.
 Rising through the ranks he served in nearly every fire operational and administrative position to include twelve years as fire chief.
 During his tenure as fire chief he guided the consolidation of multiple fire departments forming the Sacramento Metropolitan Fire District, the seventh largest local fire department in the State of California and established the first local government wildland helicopter program in northern California.
 CLICK HERE to continue reading.

 Sara Rogers is currently a Senior Program Manager for the California Fire Foundation.
 Prior to joining the California Fire Foundation, Sara served as a Field Representative for State Senator Lois Wolk in California’s 3rd Senate District where she acted as a liaison to constituents through developing and maintaining relationships with community members, organizations, and businesses, as well as assisting constituents with issues related to state agencies.
 Sara also served as the Deputy Field Director for Dan Wolk’s State Assembly campaign, where she planned, organized and implemented field operations within California’s 4th Assembly District in addition to managing interns and volunteers to distribute the campaign message through direct voter contact.

 Sara holds her bachelor’s degree in Sociology from the University of California, Davis in addition to minors in Comparative Literature and Art History.
 She began working at the California Fire Foundation in January 2017.
 Sara was raised in Mount Shasta, California and moved to the Sacramento region in 2012.

-Ruqayya has an associate degree in Multicultural Studies from Shasta College and will be receiving her A.B. in International Relations from the University of California, Davis in June 2020.
+Ruqayya has an associate’s degree in Multicultural Studies from Shasta College and also holds a bachelor’s degree in International Relations from the University of California, Davis.